1. What is in this policy?

 c.
 Legitimate Interest

-We process your data when it is in our legitimate interest to do this and when these interests are not overridden by your data protection rights.
+We process your personal information when we have a legitimate interest to do so, provided that our interests are not overridden by your data protection rights.

-– to improve our content, products, services and customer experiences by monitoring your use of our services and working with our suppliers to improve the products and services we offer, develop new content and services
+• improve or tailor our content, products, services and customer experiences by monitoring your use of our services and working with our suppliers to improve the products and services we offer, develop new content and services

-– to ensure that our Websites and Apps operate effectively
+• ensure that our websites and apps operate effectively

-– to protect customers and other individuals and maintain their safety, health and welfare
+• protect customers and other individuals, for example, from abuse and harassment and to maintain their safety, health and welfare

 d.
 Necessary to comply with a legal and regulatory obligations

-We may process your personal information to comply with our legal and regulatory obligations e.g. preventing, investigating and detecting crime, fraud or anti-social behaviour and complying with law enforcement agencies.
+We may process your personal information to comply with our legal and regulatory obligations for example, preventing, investigating and detecting crime, fraud or anti-social behaviour and complying with law enforcement agencies.

 a.
 Our group companies

-We may carry out research or analysis, which contains your personal information, via our sites, and share aggregated responses to questions with our partner organisations.
+We may carry out research or analysis, which contains your personal information, via our websites, and share aggregated responses to questions with our partner organisations.

 d.
 Our service providers